-In accordance with the above procedures, the School carries out an annual audit of its Safeguarding provision (S175/157 Safeguarding Audit, requirement of the Education Act 2002 & 2006) and sends a copy to the Local Authority from which a report is submitted to CIOS Safeguarding Children Partnership.
+In accordance with the above procedures, the School carries out an annual audit of its Safeguarding provision (S175/157 Safeguarding Audit, requirement of the Education Act 2002 & 2006) and sends a copy to the Local Authority from which a report is submitted to OSCP.

-This policy should also be read in conjunction with the following policies linked to safeguarding within the school which can include:
+This policy should also be read in conjunction with the following policies linked to safeguarding within the school which can include: (list the same but reformatted; adjust to suit your setting)

+- Anti-bullying

+- Online safety

-Anti-bullying Online safety Health and Safety
+- Health and Safety

+- Visitors

+- Intimate care

-Visitors Intimate care Behaviour Management
+- Behaviour Management

+- Confidentiality

-Confidentiality Safer Recruitment Whistleblowing
+- Safer Recruitment

+- Whistleblowing

+- Radicalization

+- Equality and diversity

+- Physical Interventions

+- First Aid (including management of medical conditions)

-Peer on Peer Abuse (this could include child on child sexual violence and sexual harassment (Part 5 of KCSIE September 2018), and 'up skirting'
+- Peer on Peer Abuse (this could include child on child sexual violence and sexual harassment (Part 5 of KCSIE), and 'up skirting'

-Attendance - including the expectation that carers provide at least 2 emergency contact numbers
+- Attendance (including the expectation that carers provide at least 2 emergency contact numbers)

+- Staff behaviour policy including

+(code of conduct including acceptable

+user policy and keeping yourself safe -

+1 to 1 working)

+- School security to include Lockdown

+- Educational visits

-2. Our Principles:
+2. Our Principles